heatcrypto/heatwallet/README.md

   1. HEAT Wallet - The full version (**with** HEAT cryptocurrency server, you can operate your own server node, be part of the p2p network and mine blocks)
   2. HEAT Client - The light version (fully functional except it does not come with the server)

-Both HEAT Wallet as well as HEAT Client are available for all major operating systems.
+Both HEAT Wallet as well as HEAT Client are available for these operating systems.

   1. Windows 7 to 10 (64bit machines only)
-  2. Apple Mac OSX - minimum version is MacOS 10.9
-  3. Linux (64bit machines only)
+  2. Linux (64bit machines only)
       1. Ubuntu 12.04 and newer
       2. Fedora 21 (should work)
       3. Debian 8 (should work)